 On Saturday the Hoosiers showed that its offense is good enough to contend in the conference.
 Unfortunately, the defense showed why it’s still a few years away in 49-26 loss to the Ohio State Buckeyes.
-Quarterback, Peyton Ramsey passed for 322 yards and three touchdowns and showed that he has the potential to be a very good quarterback in the conference.
+Quarterback, Peyton Ramsey passed for 322 yards and three touchdowns and showed that he has the potential to be an outstanding quarterback in the conference.
 Even though the Hoosiers defense surrendered 49 points and 609 total yards, it forced three turnovers and had four consecutive drives in the second half where it didn’t allow the Buckeyes to score.
 Freshmen defensive backs Bryant Fitzgerald and Devon Matthews both had interceptions for the Hoosiers who are trying to find a way of putting together a complete game, if they do, watch out!!!

 Maryland Terrapins 3-2 (1-1)

-This was a great opportunity for the Terrapins to pull off a big upset but it just didn’t work out that way as they were easily defeated by the Michigan Wolverines 42-21.
+This was an excellent opportunity for the Terrapins to pull off a big upset, but it just didn’t work out that way as they were easily defeated by the Michigan Wolverines 42-21.
 Offensively Maryland struggled to move the ball as it tallied only 220 total yards.
-Neither Kasim Hill or Tyrrell Pigrome were able to move the ball through the air and outside of a 42-yard run by Pigrome when the game was already decided, the Terrapins couldn’t run the ball either.
+Neither Kasim Hill or Tyrrell Pigrome was able to move the ball through the air and outside of a 42-yard run by Pigrome when the game was already decided, the Terrapins couldn’t run the ball either.
 Tre Watson, Isaiah Davis, and Antoine Brooks Jr were everywhere defensively, except in the backfield during passing plays as Maryland did not register a sack and only had two tackles-for-loss on the afternoon.
 There are some strong building blocks on the Maryland roster, it just will take some time for things to come together.

 Michigan Wolverines 5-1 (3-0)

 Quarterback Shea Patterson put together his best game in a Michigan uniform as he passed for 288 yards and three touchdowns in the 42-21 victory over the Maryland Terrapins.
 Patterson showed the poise and escapability on the afternoon that gives Wolverines fans hope about getting over the hump against tougher opponents in the upcoming weeks.
 Tight end Zach Gentry was Patterson’s favorite target as he caught seven passes for 112 yards.
 The Michigan defense continued to play strong even without the services of defensive end Rashan Gary, who was held out due to a shoulder injury, but with teams unable to focus on him, the Maryland offensive line was able to neutralize the red-hot Chase Winovich to only two tackles.
-It wasn’t as bad as in other games but the Wolverines have to do better in not having slow starts.
+It wasn’t as bad as in other games, but the Wolverines have to do better in not having slow starts.
 Against Wisconsin, Michigan St. and Penn St that could cost them.

 Michigan St. Spartans 3-2 (1-1)

 Well, it seems as if that hangover lasted longer than expected for the Spartans and it cost them in the 29-19 loss to the Northwestern Wildcats.
 The frustration from MSU fans is starting to reach the boiling point as the team struggled to move the ball offensively and the pass defense was lit up once again.
-The stat sheet says quarterback Brian Lewerke threw for 329 yards but if you watched the game, he could have easily had 400 yards as he missed open receivers and made bad reads.
+The stat sheet says quarterback Brian Lewerke threw for 329 yards, but if you watched the game, he could have easily had 400 yards as he missed open receivers and made terrible reads.
 Where is the MSU run game?
-I get that LJ Scoot is hurt but it has to be concerning when your leading rusher is a wide receiver, Felton Davis III, and most of that came on one play.
+I get that LJ Scoot is hurt, but it has to be concerning when your leading rusher is a wide receiver, Felton Davis III, and most of that came on one play.
 Connor Heyward may be young but is talented enough, at least I thought he was, to be called on to lead the way.
 The rush defense did its job by limiting the Wildcats to eight yards rushing but where was that intensity on passing downs?
 The Spartans only tallied 1 sack.
-Safety Khari Willis and defensive tackle Mike Panasiuk had interceptions but like its been said before something seems off with this team and there is no relief in the schedule to regroup as games with Penn St. and Michigan are next up.
+Safety Khari Willis and defensive tackle Mike Panasiuk had interceptions but like its been said before something seems off with this team, and there is no relief in the schedule to regroup as games with Penn St. and Michigan are next up.